rickycarpainter/CS256/TASKLIST.md

  - [ ] add Ask New button
  - [ ] add Follow and Answer button
  - [ ] add Sort By button and box of options
+ - [ ] change width on click to show the rest of question
  - [ ] add input boxes for typing new answers and questions
  - [ ] add viewcount
  - [ ] add time stamp